NYU-CSO/recitation/r1/README.md

 * Modify your Makefile to include the `-g` flag

-* Use gdb to debug foo (it is supposed to calculate and print the sum from 1 to 10).
+* Use gdb to debug foo (it is supposed to calculate and print the sum from 1 to 10) (how can you interrupt foo while it is running?).

 * Compile above "Hello world!" program with debugging enabled.